A new gallery celebrating the work of artist George Wyllie

 The proposal for a new visitor centre landmark building for Greenock is being developed by Richard Murphy Associates, one of Scotland’s most celebrated architect firms.
 The company has won an unprecedented 22 RIBA Awards.

-The planned completion date for the visitor centre is 2020.
+Due to Covid-19, the planned completion date for the visitor centre is now 2022.